Best Practices for Creating a Call Recording Disclaimer

 Disclaimer: We are not lawyers and this post is not legal advice.
 Consult your legal team before beginning any call recording program.

-If you make outbound calls into two-party consent states, you can record them so long as you remain compliant by disclosing that you are recording the conversation.
-There are a variety of ways to disclose you are recording the call, however some methods are not compliant in every state.
+If you make outbound calls into two-party consent states, you are legally allowed to record them so long as you remain compliant by disclosing that the conversation is being recorded There are a variety of ways to disclose that you are recording a call, like playing a short call recording disclaimer, but some methods are not compliant in every state.
 Be sure to review your call recording disclosure statements with legal counsel before implementing them with your team.

 Compliant Call Recording Disclaimer Methods

-There are three methods for disclosing you are recording an outbound call.
+There are three common methods for creating call recording disclosure statements.
 Each method has benefits and detractors which are important to keep in mind, especially when it comes to sales calls.

 Faint Beeps or Tones

-Most notably, this method is explicitly outlined as compliant with California call recording laws.
-All parties are alerted that the call is being recording by an audible faint tone or beep that plays at a regular interval throughout the conversation.
-This method falls under “implied consent” which means that by staying on the line after hearing the beep, the parties to the conversation have given their consent for its recording.
+Most notably, this method of call recording disclosure is explicitly outlined as compliant with California call recording laws.
+All parties are alerted that the call is being recording by an audible faint tone or beep that plays at regular intervals throughout the conversation.
+This disclaimer method falls under “implied consent” which means that by staying on the line after hearing the beep, the parties to the conversation have given their consent for its recording.

-Some call recording software includes the ability to play a pre-recorded message that notifies the person you’re calling that the call will be recorded.
+Some recording software includes the ability to play a pre-recorded message that notifies the person you’re calling that the conversation will be recorded.
 While this method may work in other scenarios, it can be quite detrimental for cold calling.
 The pause and message before connecting provides prospects with an opportunity to hang up before you’re even connected.
-The third method, having the rep announce it, is the most effective for teams that cold call.

 Compliant Call Recording Disclosure Scripts